ababoescu/cse15l-lab-reports/Lab_Report_2.md

 **Part 3:** Something I learned
-I learned about URLS to create a web server.
+Something that I learned about, that I didn't know about before, was using URLS to create a web server.
 More specifically on taking a URL as an input and respond with the text of a web page (an example of this can be demonstrated in Part 1).
 I also learned how to run the server on my local computer.